linusshops/common/README.md

 ###### Add frontend assets

 `Common` links all of its frontend assets to `base/default`.
 It is properly namespaced, so it will never interfere with other code.
 This is deliberate. `Common` does not attempt to assume where themes are stored and what are loaded; this is so that anyone can install `Common` and start writing code without having to modify this module.
 Instead, `Common` takes advantage of Magento's built-in fallback mechanism, which eventually loads files from `base/default`.
+JavaScript is  included from the root `js` directory, as this code is library-level and should be loaded before `skin_js`.
 Assets will be automatically loaded.

-## TODO MAKE NOTE ABOUT LODASH AND JQUERY
+## External dependencies

+`Common` includes the following external dependencies:
+ - `jQuery 1.11.3`
+ - `lodash 3.10.1` custom build: `lodash strict include=noConflict,has,get,size,memoize,defaultsDeep`

+Additionally, `Common` has modified Magento in such a way that it can reorder the loading of frontend assets.
+This is described below.
+Subsequently, this means that all of `Common`s JavaScript is loaded before anything else&mdasheven Magento's own assets, like `prototype.js`.

 ## Features by use case